fjnelson/Module3Challenge/README.md

-# Password Generator Starter Code
+# Password Generator with Starter Code
 ## Description

 Bootcamp: Module 3 Challenge <br />
+Password Generator
+Codebase correction that follows accessibility standards so that the site is optimized for search engines

 ## Table of Contents (Optional)